 Does your cruise have theme nights?
 Find out before you sail!

 Even if you choose to cruise on a less-traditional cruise line, your cruise might have theme nights that you may want to pack for.

-Some cruises have parties where everyone dresses in all white like NCL, or many passengers dress in a pirate theme, like on some Disney cruises.
+Some cruises have parties where everyone dresses in all white (like on Norwegian), or most passengers dress in a pirate theme, like on some Disney cruises.

 Ask your travel agent or the cruise line what theme nights you can expect so you can pack appropriately for the cruise.